rbrtsmith/js-snippets/README.md

 A untility function that takes an array and a value.
 Returns an integer value equal to the number of times the value occurs in the array.

 ##Flatten
-A utility function that flattens an array with nested arrays into a single array.
+A utility function that flattens an array by a depth of 1.
 Example:
 ```
 var names = [["Robert", "Smith"], ["John", "Paul"], ["Jack", "Jones"]];